top of page

 1. Define Clear Objectives

-• Start every project with a detailed scope document that outlines goals, deliverables, timelines, and resources.
+Start every project with a detailed scope document that clearly outlines goals, deliverables, timelines, and required resources.
+This document should act as your guiding light throughout the project.

 2. Establish a Change Control Process